Deluxer/oliva/README.md

 <div align="center">
   <h1>Oliva Multi-Agent Assistant</h1>
 </div>
-<p align="center">Oliva is a multi-agent assistant that helps users find products on Qdrant database using Langchain and superlinked.</p>
+<p align="center">Oliva is a multi-agent assistant that combines different agents to handle various tasks.
+These agents can be used to perform various tasks such as semantic search, text generation, question answering, and more.
+The project is designed to be flexible and extensible, allowing you to add more agents as needed.</p>

 <p align="center">
   <img src="assets/oliva_arquitecture_v2.png" alt="Oliva architecture" width="800">